sodabubblewine/sodabubblewine.github.io/README.md

 - FORTH
 - "A first-order axiomatization of the theory of finite trees" by Backofen, Rogers, and Vijay-Shanker 1995
     - [2025 0718 1745](#2025-0718-1745)

+## 2025 0807 1405

+1. Predicates do or don't denote (are true or false of) where they occur, constructions connect them, and lexicons list atomic ones.
+2. Grammars generate categories from recurrent constructions on lexicons.
+3. Logic uncovers validities whose supplemented lexical substitutions (SLS) denote everywhere (Quine).
+4. Constructions inheret where they denote from their components (Tarski):
+5. alethically, i.e.
+    1. joint denials denote where and only where (waow) each of their components don't,
+    2. existential closures denote waow there is some where denoted by their component, and
+    3. components of existential croppings denote the left of waow their compound denotes with some item with the right of the same whereabouts, and
+6. recombically, i.e.
+    4. drops denote the left of the left of waow the compound does with the right of the same whereabouts,
+    5. pushes denote the left of waow the compound does, with the left of the right of the same whereabouts, with the right of the right of the same whereabouts, and
+    6. hems denote the left of waow the compound does, with the right of the left of the left of the same whereabouts with the right of the same whereabouts.

+7. The truth-functional, better 'denotative-functional', abbreviations are
+    1. joint denials are existential joint denials of drops of their (two) components,
+    2. negations are joint denials of their component with itself,
+    3. alternations are negations of joint denials of their (two) components,
+    4. converse conditionals are alternations of their left component (consequent) with the negation of their right component (antecedent),
+    5. complementary converse conditionals are negations of the converse conditional of their components,
+    6. complementary conditionals are complementary converse conditionals of their right component with their left component,
+    7. conditionals are negations of complementary conditionals of their components,
+    8. alternative denials are conditionals of their left component with the negation of their right component,
+    9. conjunctions are negations of alternative denials of their components,
+    10. exclusive alternations are conjunctions of alternative denials of their components with alternations of their components,
+    10. biconditionals are negations of exclusive alternations of their (two) components, and
+    11. sequents are conditionals of the conjunction of its antecedent components with the alternation of its consequent components.

+8. The Boolean abbreviation is
+    - universal closures are negations of existential closures of negations of their component.

+9. The quantificational abbreviation is
+    - universal croppings are negations of existential croppings of negations of their component.

+10. The recombic abbreviations are
+    1. overs are pushes of hems of their component,
+    2. over2s are overs of overs of theirs,
+    3. ohems are hems of overs of theirs,
+    4. dushes are pushes of drops of theirs,
+    5. dupes are dushes of ohems of theirs,
+    6. drop2s are drops of drops of theirs,
+    7. pops are drops of ohems of theirs,
+    8. nips are dushes of hems of theirs,
+    9. digs are nips of hems of theirs,
+    10. dig2s are digs of digs of theirs,
+    11. burys are pushes of digs of theirs,
+    12. push2s are pushes of pushes of theirs,
+    13. 2burys are push2s of dig2s of theirs, and
+    14. 2unburys are 2burys of 2burys of theirs.

+11. I've updated [#how-logic-works](#how-logic-works) in accordance with the updates here.

 ## 2025 0806 2002